KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 1. Some abilities are duplicated **at the point of their duration** when walking through the border. (an example being Ayaka Q, where every time you walk through the border another Ayaka Q spawns on top of where the first one is)
     1a.
-    These duplicated abilities are real, not just vfx loaded in( a duplicated Venti Q can still asborb pyro from a character standing in Bennett Q)
+    These duplicated abilities are real, not just vfx loaded in( a duplicated Venti Q can still asborb Pyro from a character standing in Bennett Q)
     1b.
     For some reason some abilities can be effectively restarted by walking through the load border just as they end, causing another copy to appear at the start of the ability's animation effectively doubling the ablity's duration.
     1c.
     This can occur on both sides of the load border.
     1d.
-    guoba just stops working?
+    Gouba just stops working?
     1e.
     did not affect Ganyu A4.
 2.  coop partners can load in and out depending on the distance from the load border.